 For operational and safety reasons, most of our facilities are normally closed to the public.
 However, some of our reservoirs allow limited access for walking, fishing, birdwatching, mountain biking, sightseeing and picnicking.

-To maintain our high standards of water quality, water sports such as swimming, boating, canoeing and kayaking are not permitted at any of our reservoirs.
+To maintain our high standards of water quality, water sports such as swimming, boating, canoeing and kayaking are not permitted at any of our water storages.

 The West Barwon Reservoir, in the Otway Ranges National Park, is one of Geelong's most important water sources, and also one of our most picturesque sites.